OUR APPROACH: Building the Foundation of Revitalization.

 The Tenant Stability Program

 The Tenant Stability Program is the operational heart of the Agape model.
-It is a self-perpetuating sinking fund — not a subsidy, not rent forgiveness, and not an open-ended financial commitment.
+It is a regenerative fund; not a subsidy, not rent forgiveness, and not an open-ended financial commitment.

 Here is how it works:

-A dedicated reserve fund is established at each property, capitalized at one month's cumulative rent for all units.
+A dedicated reserve fund is established at each property, capitalized at one month's cumulative rent for all units at outset, with a three-month reserve as the target.
 The fund earns yield during dormant periods.
-When a tenant experiences a genuine financial emergency — job loss, medical bill, car repair, utility spike — and proactively communicates with management before the situation becomes a crisis, the fund covers the shortfall.
+When a tenant experiences a genuine financial emergency (job loss, medical bill, car repair, utility spike) and proactively communicates with management before the situation becomes a crisis, the fund covers the shortfall.
 The tenant enters a structured repayment arrangement at zero interest.
 Every dollar deployed is repaid.
 The fund sustains itself.

 Key program features:

 The Tenant Stability Program is not a novel theory.
-It applies a documented economic principle — that investing in the financial stability of people in your operational ecosystem generates measurable returns exceeding the investment — to the residential rental market.
+It applies a documented economic principle: that investing in the financial stability of people in your operational ecosystem generates measurable returns exceeding the investment.

 This principle has been independently validated across three tiers:

-US housing research — NBER, Stanford, and HUD research consistently documents that eviction generates lasting downstream harm to tenants while costing landlords far more than the prevented loss would have.
-Landlords already informally forbear 2-3 months before filing — Agape formalizes what the industry already does, at lower cost and with better outcomes.
+NBER, Stanford, and HUD research consistently documents that eviction generates lasting downstream harm to tenants while costing landlords far more than the prevented loss would have.
+Landlords already informally forbear 2-3 months before filing; Agape formalizes what the industry already does, at lower cost and with better outcomes.

 How Rents Are Set